towardsautonomy/JetAutonomy/README.md

     - This node publishes the msg `sensor_msgs/Image` on topic `/front_cam/rgb`

 1. RPLIDAR A2
-    - ros2 package being used for this device is [here](https://github.com/youngday/rplidar_ros2)
+    - ros2 package being used for this device is a modified version of [this](https://github.com/youngday/rplidar_ros2)
     - This device needs access to `/dev/ttyUSB0`.
 This can be done by adding the user to the group `dialout`.
       ```sudo adduser jetson dialout``` followed by a reboot.
     - Running this node: ```ros2 run rplidar_ros rplidarNode```.